Türkiye, Turkey (Turkiye)

 Cities, towns, and villages

-• Istanbul (Constantinople) — Turkey's largest city, the former capital of both the Ottoman and Byzantine Empires, and the only major city in the world to straddle two continents
+• Istanbul (Constantinople) — Turkey's largest city, the former capital of both the Ottoman and Byzantine Empires, is the only city in the world that straddles two continents, Europe and Asia, separated by the Bosphorus Strait.
+This unique location has shaped its rich cultural heritage and made it a vibrant crossroads of civilizations throughout history.

 • Izmir (Smyrna) — Turkey's third-largest city